- Aquatics

 The susceptibility to flooding increases in the dune swales that run parallel to the coastline either side of Paetawa Road.
 The area susceptible to flooding around Te Kowhai Stream increases in size and land around the open drain south of Peka Peka Road starts to become susceptible.

 For coastal erosion, stormwater outlets could be affected by erosion by 2050.
-For private land parcels, only a small number are projected to be affected under lower RSLR scenarios, however under higher RSLR scenarios by 2120 land parcels along the beach front could become susceptible to erosion.
+For private land parcels, no properties are projected to be affected until 2130, where up to 9–33 land parcels along the beach front could become susceptible to erosion.

 For flooding, an increasing number of private properties in the Peka Peka settlement become susceptible to flooding in extremely large storms with RSLR.
+131-145 properties could be exposed to flooding over the next 50 years, increasing to 171-206 properties by 2130.
 The main evacuation route, Peka Peka Road, is not susceptible to coastal inundation in any of the RSLR scenarios considered.

 How these hazards have been assessed for Peka Peka

-Coastal science experts from Jacobs assessed the susceptibility and vulnerability of coastal erosion and flooding hazards across the entire Kāpiti District.
+Coastal science experts from Jacobs assessed the susceptibility of coastal erosion and flooding hazards and the exposure or vulnerability of land parcels and infrastructure (eg, roads, bridges, three water assets) to these hazards across the entire Kāpiti District.

 Coastal erosion